l7mp/stunner/examples/direct-one2one-call/README.md

 ![STUNner standalone deployment architecture](../../doc/stunner_standalone_arch.svg)

 In this demo you will learn how to:
-* integrate a WebRTC application server with STUNner,
+* integrate a typical WebRTC application server with STUNner,
-* deploy the modified WebRTC application server into a Kubernetes,
+* deploy the modified application server into a Kubernetes,
 * secure a STUNner deployment, and
-* scale-up STUNner with load.
+* scale STUNner using Kubernetes.

-For more information, consult the documentation for the STUNner [One to one video call](/examples/kurento-one2one-call/README.md) documentation.

 ## Installation